 - Tolerance +3/-3

 - Infinite Dialog

 - 5.1 - L,R,C,LFE,LS,RS

 - 2.0 - Lt/Rt

 Files delivered to Backlot are QCed by an approved QC Vendor to ensure they meet Netflix quality standards.
-This includes assets that may have been pre-QC’d by an approved QC vendor.
 All QC will occur in the Asset QC platform.
 Reports will be input and submitted via Asset QC platform.

 *** See "Guide to the Asset QC Ecosystem" for full details about the platform ***

 Tiering will be predetermined 6 months prior to launch and re-evaluated upon delivery of the asset to Netflix to determine if the tiering has changed.
 The asset will then be assigned a level of QC based on the tiering decision.
 There are 2 main service levels for Master QC:

 - Performed on the IMF, Audio WAV file or M&E WAV Files